 But the Placencia Sidewalk is very narrow!
 Back in the day, workers and merchants used the sidewalk to transport goods and supplies by wheelbarrow.

-Now it’s full of visitors checking out beach bars like the Tipsy Tuna and the Barefoot.
+Now it’s full of visitors checking out beach bars like the Tipsy Tuna and the Barefoot Beach Bar.
 This is where the evenings come to life.
 Visitors and locals alike love the live music, dancing, drinking, and merriment.

 Every February, the Placencia Sidewalk hosts the Placencia Sidewalk Art Festival, two days of fun, sun, food, music, and great art.
 The festival is a great showpiece for the village.